fizzle77/JAFDTC/doc/Common_Elements.md

 ![](images/Core_Base_Capture_UI.png)

-To start capturing from DCS, JAFDTC displays a dialog like this that will remain visible while you interact with DCS,
+Clicking on this button starts DCS F10 capture.
+During this process, JAFDTC displays a dialog like this that remains visible while you interact with DCS,

 ![](images/Core_Base_Capture_C2.png)